mesopelagique/PseudoProtocol/README.md

 then you can access protocol with `ps`: `ps.ServiceProtocol`

+or use `psInit` which instanciate all protocols found in class store `cs`.

 ## Check if instance implement the protocol

 You have an instance and want to know if all properties and functions match a protocol.